-- Having trouble keeping track of donor information from year-to-year?
-Check out this guide to donor management software. (pdf).
+- Having trouble keeping track of donor information from year to year?
+Check out this guide to donor management software.

 - Interested in prospect research?
 We created a sample donor profile, with the types of information you will want to collect.

-- The Guidestar’s research study “Effective Fundraising for Effective Nonprofits” (pdf) outlines trends of donor behavior and lists 6 recommendations to consider for your fundraising strategy.
+- Guidestar’s research study “Effective Fundraising for Effective Nonprofits” outlines trends of donor behavior and lists six recommendations to consider for your fundraising strategy.

 Money donated towards an institution’s endowment may not be spent directly.
 Rather, these donations are invested and their earnings are available for use by the institution holding the investment.
 There are two different types of endowments – unrestricted endowment funds and restricted endowment funds.
 Restricted endowment funds are reserved for specific purposes whereas unrestricted ones are not.
 Your organization can hold an endowment fund drive to court donations to further invest for the museum.
 It is important to note that endowments are less prone to yearly fluctuation than donations and grants, making it an important source of income for institutions of any size.